russgooday/UDEMY_NodeJs-the-Complete-Guide/section-07-mvc/README.md

 * Work with your data ( e.g. save fetch )

 #### Views
-* What the user sees ( The rendered output. e.g. Outputted with EJS, PUG, Handlebars, HTML etc )
+* What the user sees ( The output rendered with EJS, PUG, Handlebars, HTML etc )
 * Decoupled from your application code

 #### Routes and Controllers